 & Escapes Story

-I am a psychologist from Philadelphia who discovered Bobs Lake quite accidentally, when my oldest son, who is now 41, was 4 years old.
+I am a psychologist from Philadelphia who discovered Bobs Lake quite accidentally, when my oldest son, who is now in his 40’s, was four years old.
 I had never seen anything so beautiful and our whole family has not missed a summer since.
 We rented for a decade at what was then Morters Cabins.
 When told we could no longer bring our dog, we bought a little swarth of land on a nearby island.
 I loved Morters so much that I had to be certain I could swim from there to the island, which I was able to do.

 Our family comes every summer.
-My youngest son loves the island property and stays there for a week with his friends—he fell in love there to the woman who is now his wife, and his oldest son, almost 3, took his first steps in the living room.
-Over the years, we slowly built up the island retreat, adding a guest cottage, adult tree house, basketball court and last summer, a hot tub.
+My youngest son loves the island property and stays there for a week with his friends—he fell in love there to a woman who is now his wife (who painted the welcome sign!).
+Their oldest son took his first steps in the living room.
+Over the years, we slowly built up the island retreat, adding a guest cottage, adult tree house, basketball Court, a new kitchen and dining room with seating for 22, a glamping and safari tent and a hot tub.

 Our entire family—now with 5 grandchildren, stay at the old Morters (now Bobs Lake Cottages & Escapes), for a week every summer—as do our doggies—we are very pet friendly.